Seahawks notes: DB Marquise Blair out for the season with fractured kneecap

 No update on Russell Wilson

-Carroll said he had no update to provide on the recovery of quarterback Russell Wilson, who remains on IR after having surgery on Oct.
+Carroll said he had no update to provide on the recovery of quarterback Russell Wilson, who remains on IR after having surgery Oct.
 8 to repair a ruptured tendon and dislocation in his right middle finger.

 Wilson has to miss the Jacksonville game by rule but could return to practice anytime after this week.
-Seattle has a bye next week and then plays at Green Bay on Nov.
-14, and some reports have stated that is Wilson’s target date to return.
+Seattle has a bye next week and then plays Nov.
+14 at Green Bay, and some reports have stated that is Wilson’s target date to return.

 An NFL Network report Saturday said Wilson will have surgery this week to remove a pin from the finger.

-But when Carroll was asked about that report Wednesday and if he had any update he said simply “no, sorry.”
+When Carroll was asked about that report Wednesday and whether he had any update, he said simply, “No, sorry.”

-Wilson was at Seattle’s practice Wednesday, and as he has done since going on IR was working by himself away from the rest of the team.
+Wilson was at Seattle’s practice Wednesday.
+As he has done since going on IR, he was working by himself away from the rest of the team.
 Wilson cannot practice with the team while on IR.

 Notes